 As participants demonstrate their ability to stay abstinent, participate in groups, and hit agreed-upon goals, the amount of time they attend the IOP decreases, until they are ready to transfer to aftercare.

-Our IOP always begins with a thorough assessment that includes relevant tests, an evaluation by a board certified physician, and referrals for services as needed (both during and after the program).
+Our IOP always begins with a thorough assessment that includes relevant tests and referrals for services as needed (both during and after the program).
 This way, our staff has a better understanding of the challenges a client may face in recovery; by addressing these problems, our clients learn new ways to live in the world and can overcome their addictions with new and mindful approaches.

 Research shows that if a recovering person can handle stress, they are more likely to maintain abstinence.
 In both our IOP and its aftercare component, we teach concrete skills grounded in Dialectical Behavioral Therapy (DBT) that are research-proven to decrease the risk of relapse in those who are most susceptible.
 These skills can help those in early recovery decrease cravings, tolerate stress, regulate emotional reactions, and be more effective in developing supports.